corona-warn-app/cwa-documentation/event_registration.md

 ### Profiling of Venues

 The proposed solution publishes warnings on CDN.
-A warning consists of the GUID of a venue and a time interval.
+A warning consists of the hashed ID of a venue and a time interval.
 An adversary can collect these warnings and aggregate them to compile a list of venues with the most warnings (colloquially referred to as _most infectious venues_) or a list of venues with their most recent warning.

 This information is easy to collect, as warnings are publicly accessible and do not even required to make modifications to the CWA client.

-The value of this information increases significantly once an adversary can link the GUID of a venue with the data included in the QR code such as the name or the address of the venue, or with metadata from other services, such as coordinates of the venue.
+The value of this information increases significantly once an adversary can link the ID of a venue with the data included in the QR code such as the name or the address of the venue, or with metadata from other services, such as coordinates of the venue.

 An adversary can collect this information for a single venue by scanning the QR code and extracting and storing the data outside of CWA.
 Collecting this information at scale requires coordinated effort by many individuals.